 Each ship has its own type of electrical outlets, depending upon the country where it was built.
 Many of the ships are originally from Russia and use 220 volts, 50 cycle electricity with two round prongs.
 Ask your Operations Coordinator for details on the vessel you are taking.

-What are the fitness health requirements for traveling to Antarctica?
+What are the fitness/ health requirements?

 Although you do not need to be in excellent fitness to join an Antarctica cruise

 , you do need to be in overall good health.
 These remote areas do not have access to modern medical facilities.
 You should not join an Antarctica cruise if you have a life-threatening condition or one that requires extensive medical attention.
 That said the trip does not need to be physically demanding.
 You may opt-out of the shore excursions and choose instead to view the wildlife and landscape from the deck.
 Onshore, most vessels offer at least one easy walk that allows participants to experience the destination without going far from the landing site.